jossdoe/next-magic-boilerplate/README.md

 ## Getting started

-- Clone the repo or use the template function on GitHub
+- Use the template function on GitHub and clone your repo
 - Run `npm i`
 - Create a file at the root and name it `.env.local`
 - Populate it with these variables: